Band Info and FAQ

 Parents are encouraged to sign up as chaperones for the trip (will have duties to help with students) at the student rate, or as “shadow tour” participants (no duties, but slightly higher cost).

 Does the band compete?
 Yes – a bit.
 We like competition because it challenges us to be the best we can be.
-We will go to three contests in the fall of 2013.

 Does the band play at all football games?
 We perform at all Cathedral home football games.
 This year we will play at four home football games.
 The band will also play at any HOME sectional/regional/semi-state/state games throughout the football playoff season.
 However, if we do play at those games, it will be as a pep band only (no uniforms) and we will not march --- just play in the stands and/or on the sidelines.